The Deep (1977 film): Plot

-Treece makes a deal with Cloche, so they can dive in peace and making him believe he will get the ampoules for a million dollars, while his real plan is to have the chance to find the treasure.
-Cloche gives him three days to recover them.
-Sanders, Berke and Treece make several dives to the wrecks, recovering thousands of morphine ampoules from Goliath and several additional artifacts from the Spanish wreck.
-They also encounter a huge moray eel, which lurks inside the vessel, and was obviously the source of the attack on Gail earlier.
-Adam Coffin, the only survivor from Goliath, joins to help in the boat, but his loyalty is not very clear.
-When they are attacked by sharks, Coffin only says that he probably fell asleep without noticing they were in trouble.
+Treece makes a deal with Cloche to retrieve the ampoules for a million dollars, which Cloche can illegally resell for over three million, while Treece secretly searches for the treasure.
+Cloche gives him three days to recover the morphine.
+Sanders, Berke and Treece make several dives to the wrecks, recovering thousands of ampoules from Goliath and several additional artifacts from the Spanish wreck.
+They also encounter a huge moray eel, which lives inside the vessel, and was what previously attacked Berke.
+Adam Coffin, the only survivor from Goliath, joins the venture, but his loyalty shifts when he feels slighted by Treece.
+When Cloche's men arrive and dump bait into the water to attract sharks, Coffin tells Treece he probably fell asleep without noticing they were in trouble.

-Through research in Treece's library, they reconstruct the history of the lost treasure ship, locate a list of valuable items, including a gold pinecone filled with pearls, with the letters "EF" engraved on it, and learn that it identifies Elisabeth Farnese, a noblewoman for whom they were made by the King of Spain.
-Sanders is determined to locate at least one item on the list to establish provenance, since without it there is no real value to the treasure.
-Treece wishes to destroy the Goliath to put the morphine out of reach of Cloche, and Cloche interferes with their efforts so that he can recover the morphine for himself.
-During a running series of conflicts, Treece's friend Kevin is murdered by one of Cloche's henchmen.
-Adam betrays them and is killed when he triggers a booby-trap while trying to steal the recovered morphine.
-A climactic battle during the final dive ensues, with Cloche (who is killed by the giant eel) and his divers being killed in the destruction of the Goliath and the recovery of a gold dragon necklace that will provide the needed provenance of the treasure.
+Through research in Treece's library, the trio reconstruct the lost treasure ship's history and locate a list of valuable items, including a gold pinecone filled with pearls with the letters "EF" engraved on it.
+The initials identify Elisabeth Farnese, a noblewoman for whom they were made by the King of Spain.
+Sanders is determined to locate at least one item on the list to establish provenance, as without it the treasure has less value.
+Treece plans to destroy the Goliath to stop Cloche from obtaining the morphine.
+Cloche attempts to thwart them and recover the morphine himself.
+Cloche's henchman murders Treece's long-time friend Kevin.
+Adam betrays Treece and is killed by triggering Treece's booby-trap in the lighthouse tower when he tries to steal the recovered morphine stashed there.
+During the final dive, Cloche is killed by the giant eel, while his henchmen Slake is drowned by David and Ronald is speared by Gail on the surface.
+The Goliath is destroyed in the explosion that Treece ignites.
+Treece recovers a gold dragon necklace that provides the treasure's needed provenance.

 Cast

 Two actors from the Jaws films (which were also based on a novel by Peter Benchley) appeared in this film.
-Robert Shaw played shark hunter "Quint" in Jaws in 1975, while Louis Gossett Jr. would later go on to play SeaWorld park owner "Calvin Bouchard" in Jaws 3 in 1983.
+Robert Shaw previously played shark hunter Quint in Jaws in 1975, while Louis Gossett Jr. subsequently played SeaWorld park owner Calvin Bouchard in Jaws 3 in 1983.
 Shaw's character Romer Treece was largely inspired by Bermudian explorer Teddy Tucker who makes a cameo appearance as the Harbor Master early in The Deep.
 Tucker's own dive boat The Brigadier was dressed to play Treece's boat Corsair and it was on that vessel that Peter Benchley partly wrote Jaws.